Philippe1123/QMCIntegrationInR.jl/README.md

 IntRQMC_D_MultiLevel_v82.jl   ->   Integration of the output of a 1D PDE (log diffusion) in R with Sobol' sequences and HKKN lattice sequences, fixed domain, increasing number of samples

+**IntRQMC_D_MultiLevel_v83.jl   ->   Integration of the output of a 1D PDE (log diffusion) in R with Sobol' sequences and HKKN lattice sequences with gaussian random field based on a matern covariance kernel**

 **IntRQMC_D_MultiLevel_v9.jl   ->   Integration of the output of a 1D PDE (log diffusion) in the unit cube [0,1] with Sobol' sequences and HKKN lattice sequences with inverse mapping**

+**IntRQMC_D_MultiLevel_v10.jl   ->   Integration of the output of a 1D PDE (log diffusion) in the unit cube [0,1] with Sobol' sequences and HKKN lattice sequences with IMPROVED inverse mapping**

+**IntRQMC_D_MultiLevel_v11.jl   ->   Integration of the output of a 2D PDE (log diffusion) in R with Sobol' sequences and HKKN lattice sequences**